Edinburgh Expat Life Scotland Tips

 Living in Edinburgh: The Expat Survival Guide

-*This post was updated July 2020
+*This post was updated January 2024

 So, you’re moving to Edinburgh?
 Or maybe you’re just toying with the idea of living in Scotland’s bonnie capital.

 I lived in Edinburgh on a Youth Mobility Scheme Visa for two years and absolutely loved it.
 I had the time of my life, and I was completely devastated when I was deported it came time to leave.
-(Which you can read about here and here, should you feel inclined.)

 But before I arrived, I worried about a million things: finding a job, adjusting to the weather, making friends — the list is never-ending.